Chapter 2:

 The instant Shiori said the name ‘Motohara,’ a spike of pain shot through her head.

-Shiori felt the bookmark vibrate and a strange tingling sensation in her fingers.
+Shiori felt the bookmark vibrate and a strange tingling in her fingers.
 She gasped.
-The hairs on her neck stood on end as the feeling , radiating up her arm and making her see double.
-The book felt warm in her hand.
+The hairs on her neck stood on end as the feeling radiated up her arm and made her see double.

 “Motohara?”
 Tsubame said dazedly, then winced and closed her eyes.

-His eyes narrowed, and the bookmark bucked and vibrated violently making Shiori’s hand go numb.
+His eyes narrowed, and the bookmark bucked and vibrated violently, making Shiori’s hand numb.
 Shiori gasped at the sensation.

 “What’s happening?”
 Tsubame asked, then made a delighted and surprised noise, “don’t look now, but Otonashi-senpai is coming this way.
 I think he’s looking at you!
 Time to stop being Shio-chan and turn on the charm.”

 Tsubame was right.
 Otonashi had worked through the crowd.
 All pretense of conviviality vanished from Otonashi's demeanor as he came.
-Gone was the friendly, charming façade - in its place, a predatory grace and focus that sent a chill down Shiori's spine.
-He moved with the controlled, stalking gait of a large, dangerous animal, his dark eyes fixed on her as he neared.
+Gone was the charming façade - in its place, a predatory grace and focus that sent a chill down Shiori's spine.
+He moved with the stalking gait of a predator.
+His dark eyes fixed on her.

 “Let me talk first.
-I’ll introduce you and have him begging to take you out on a date,” Tsubame said, putting on what Shiori recognized as Tsubame’s social ‘game face.’
+I’ll introduce you,” Tsubame said, putting on what Shiori recognized as Tsubame’s social ‘game face.’

 “No,” Shiori said.
-The force of the word was so powerful it nearly made Tsubame sway on her feet.
-The word banished the buzzing sensation from her head and made the vibration from the bookmark cease.
+The word’s force nearly made Tsubame sway.
+It banished the buzzing sensation from her head and stopped the bookmark’s vibration.

 This was too strange.
 “We’re headed home,” Shiori said, pulling her smaller friend along by the wrist.